shaunc44/neighborhood-map/README.md

 INSTRUCTIONS
 ============
+MENU BUTTON:
+	Toggle the menu button to create more space when viewing location information.
 SEARCH FUNCTION:
 	Enter a word or some text in the search box.
 The search function will filter the list based on the text you entered.